fattyJake/fattyJake.github.io/new.md

 {:toc}

-Interpretability of machine learning is vital important in any business applications, which is one of the biggest challenge of machine learning product selling.
+Interpretability of machine learning is vital important in any business applications, which is one of the biggest challenge of machine learning product selling as well.
 Most data scientists or machine learning engineers often do not focus on buying user trust by explaining reasoning behind a decision in an easy-to-digest way, but spend most of the time trying to boost model performance.
 I've encountered situations so many times that I presented some cool stuffs with confidence to leaderships how magic they are and how much money they're gonna save for the company, but I was followed by questions like "man this is great, but how does it come to such conclusions".
 It's tough, especially when trying to explain models to non-technical folks who are usually the guys deciding whether to apply your models.
 When you are trying to train cutting-edge algorithms, it equally increase the difficulty of model interpretation, because it is their decision-making complexity that fit the data better.

 XGBoost by [Chen and Guestrin](https://arxiv.org/pdf/1603.02754.pdf) (as well as faster version LightGBM by [Ke et al.](https://papers.nips.cc/paper/6907-lightgbm-a-highly-efficient-gradient-boosting-decision-tree.pdf)) might be many companies' favorite algorithm.
 The performance usually the most robust and outstanding compared to traditional models, and they are easy to train and deploy in multiple environment.
 Let's break down some details about approaches to interpret these additive tree models.